bfrasure/opensea_mint_and_list_automation/README.md

 # opensea_mint_and_list_automation
 ## Batch Mint and List NFTs on Opensea.
-This script uses selenium python to automate a chrome driver,
-letting you batch upload and list however many pictures or files as you want.
+This script uses selenium python to automate a chrome driver, letting you batch upload and list however many pictures or files as you want.

-### This is an open-source project made for the NFT Community
+### This is an open-source project made for the NFT Community.
 If you want to support this project or me, please check out my NFTs and maybe buy some, i accept most bids. https://opensea.io/collection/cryptoverse-lone-wanderer